ultimaille/graphite-addon-loader/README.md

 # graphite-addon-loader

-The `ext_loader.lua` script aims to load external programs or scripts as [Graphite](https://github.com/BrunoLevy/GraphiteThree) add-ons.
+The `addon_loader.lua` script aims to load external programs or scripts as [Graphite](https://github.com/BrunoLevy/GraphiteThree) add-ons.

 ## Enable Graphite loading add-ons

 ### Configure Graphite

 To avoid to start graphite by command-line, specifying the lua script each time, we recommend to add this script to be load at startup.
-You have to go to `File -> Preferences -> Startup` and add the lua script `ext_loader.lua`.
+You have to go to `File -> Preferences -> Startup` and add the lua script `addon_loader.lua`.
 Don't forget to click on `Save Config.` and restart Graphite.

 ![](images/add_addon_loader_startup.png)